 There is a whole ritual of dressing the body and placing it in a coffin that is taken for cremation.
 Relatives usually moisten the dying or the lips of the deceased with a damp cloth.
 Professionals start a ritual called nokan which consists of dressing the body, there is even an interesting movie called Okuribito.

 The Japanese wake is called Tsuya (通夜) where everyone present is dressed in black, at this time prayers are held and a Buddhist priest quotes a sutra, some family members bring money in an envelope.

 An adult body takes about 1 hour to be cremated.
-After this process, there is a ritual where the familiars take the bones from the rest of the ashes with a chopsticks (chopsticks) and put them in the container, passing the bones among all the family members.
+After this process, there is a ritual where the familiars take the bones from the rest of the ashes with a hashi (chopsticks) and put them in the container, passing the bones among all the family members.
 They usually start with the feet and end with the bones of the head.
 This is a very sad moment TT

 A Japanese tomb or grave (墓haka) is often a stone monument, with a place for placing flowers, another for incense, water, and a crypt for ashes.

 These stone tablets usually have family messages, the family name, and some even have the family symbol.
 The names of living family members are often written in red.